 Give my office a call if your son or daughter is under investigation or has been charged with burglary.
 It may be possible to have the charges dismissed or downgraded, or to minimize your child’s exposure.
 My main office is centrally located in Woodbridge.
 We also have several offices by appointment only across New Jersey for your convenience.

 NJ Burglary Law

 There are several distinct ways a juvenile can be charged with a burglary in New Jersey.
 The first is if he or she enters into any “structure” that was not open to the pubic at the time of entry.
 Also, if the juvenile enters the location while the place is open to the public but then remains hidden inside while it closes, he or she is also liable under the Burglary statute.
 In some cases, what would normally be considered a mere trespass may be considered a burglary.
 This applies to situations including trespassing onto the property utility company (think climbing water towers and the like).

 The degrees of burglary vary but it is normally a third-degree crime.
 In other states, this would be considered a felony, although we do not use the term “felony” in New Jersey.
-An adult convicted of a third-degree burglary faces between 3-5 years in prison, while a juvenile faces a maximum of two years of detention in most cases.
+An adult convicted of a third-degree burglary faces between 3-5 years in prison.
+A juvenile faces a maximum of two years of detention in most cases.
 A juvenile judge may also consider a wide-range of other penalties including probation and community service.
 However, burglary carries second-degree exposure if the juvenile hurts someone while committing the burglary, either purpose, knowingly or recklessly.
 It is also a second degree if the juvenile is in possession of a weapon at the time of the offense.